Vung Tau→Con Dao New Big Ferry

 *Book ferry tickets directly from this page & help support my website.
 Use the Baolau.com search box below to book your ferry tickets on the Vung Tau→Con Dao route.
 If you make a booking, I receive a small commission.
 All earnings go straight back into this website.
 Thank you.
 Tom

-Ferries sail several times a week, but will increase soon
+Ferries sail several times a week in both directions

-The ferries are well used by domestic travellers
+The ferries are well used by domestic travellers, but few foreign ones

 [Back to Contents]